akelly1954/Samples/source/Video/README.md

      Equivalent Json member(s):  Root["Config"]["Video"]["frame-capture"]
                                                             [Video::vcGlobals::video_grabber_name]
                                                                             ["preferred-pixel-format"] (string)
      Equivalent C++ Video::vcGlobals member(s):
                                  static enum pxl_formats pixel_format;

-For each section of "frame-capture" specified for a particular interface ("v4l2", "opencv"), a specific pixel format has to exist order to associate the frame grabbing with a specific device ("device-name") and a pixel format ("preferred-pixel-format", and its associated "output-process").
+For each section of "frame-capture" specified for a particular interface ("v4l2", "opencv"), a specific pixel format has to exist in order to associate the frame grabbing with a specific device ("device-name"), a pixel format ("preferred-pixel-format", and its associated "output-process").
 As mentioned above, the depends on the OS driver used as well as the source hardware (camera).
 This option is set automatically based on the interface picked.